 Hazards of Bobcat Feces

-Bobcats usually hunt small prey such as rabbits, gophers, and opossums.
-When food is scarce, however, these animals may attack pets and livestock.
-Bobcats have sharp claws and teeth that can seriously injure a person.
-Residents concerned about bobcat scat or predators near their property should trust Critter Control of Kansas City Metro.
+Bobcats typically prey on small animals like possums, bunnies, and gophers.
+However, if food is scarce, they may begin to eat small pets and plants.
+Their large teeth and claws can injure, or even kill humans.
+Residents suspecting bobcat scat or predators near their property should trust Critter Control of Kansas City Metro.
 Contact Us today!